July 14, 2022

 Unfortunately, filing deadlines vary between states.
 Some states set individual deadlines for each business based on when it was formed, while others have the same deadline for every business.

-Staying on top of filing requirements is hugely complicated for companies working in many states.
+Staying on top of filing requirements is complicated for companies working in many states.
 Furthermore, missing even one deadline could result in severe problems for your company.

 With Agent, Firstbase will monitor your company's filing obligations and ensure you know what you need to do to stay compliant.
 We can also file your annual reports and/or franchise tax reports for an additional fee.